hdiopalma/jte-lab-timetabling/README.md

 23. **Front-end Technology Selection:**
     - Confirm your choice of Next.js for the front end. ✅
-    - Explore any additional libraries or frameworks you might need (React, Redux, etc.).
+    - Explore any additional libraries or frameworks you might need (React, Redux, etc.). ✅ (Ganti make vue jadinya)

 24. **Project Setup:**
-    - Install Next.js in your project directory.
+    - Install Next.js in your project directory. ✅ (Pake vue)
-    - Set up the basic structure for your front-end application.
+    - Set up the basic structure for your front-end application. ✅

 25. **API Integration:**
-    - Connect your Next.js application to the Django backend using API endpoints.
+    - Connect your Next.js application to the Django backend using API endpoints. ✅ (Pake vue)
-    - Implement functions to fetch and send data to the Django API.
+    - Implement functions to fetch and send data to the Django API. ✅

 26. **User Interface Design:**
     - Design the user interface for the timetabling system.
+(Baru sampe crud)
-    - Consider the user experience and ensure intuitive navigation.
+    - Consider the user experience and ensure intuitive navigation. ✅

 27. **Component Implementation:**
     - Create React components for different sections of your timetabling system.
-    - Implement state management if needed (Redux, React Context API).
+    - Implement state management if needed (Redux, React Context API). ✅ (Pake pinia)

 28. **Responsive Design:**
-    - Ensure your front-end is responsive and works well on various devices.
+    - Ensure your front-end is responsive and works well on various devices. ✅
-    - Test the user interface on different screen sizes.
+    - Test the user interface on different screen sizes. ✅

 29. **Testing:**
     - Perform thorough testing of your front-end components.